ESGF/esgf-vocab/docs/source/user/cached_database.md

-# Database and Functionality
+# Database and functionality

-## Overview of Database Management
+## Overview of database management

 The `esgvoc install` command is responsible for managing the synchronization process between the controlled vocabulary repositories, the local file system, and the SQLite database.
 This ensures that the database always reflects the most up-to-date state of the repositories.

-### Synchronization Workflow
+### Synchronization workflow
 For each configured controlled vocabulary repository, the synchronization process involves the following steps:

 1. **Version Check**